 - Canadian Assistive Technologies has put together a list of accessible platforms being offered free of charge during the COVID-19 outbreak.

-Stay tuned and check back as we add more accessible resources and information from trustworthy sources for families and self-advocates.
+Keep checking back as we add more accessible resources and information from trustworthy sources for families and self-advocates.
 We invite you to share your finds with us online using #COVIDdisability.

 Please note: As a national office with staff across the country, the CACL team already works largely in a virtual capacity.
-CACL is following the advice of Public Health Canada and has postponed in-person meetings and all travel, and staff with caregiver responsibilities are working flexible schedules to accommodate COVID-19 related closures.
+CACL is following the advice of Public Health Canada and has cancelled in-person meetings and all travel, and staff with caregiver responsibilities are working flexible schedules to accommodate COVID-19 related closures.
 Our full operations continue, so please feel free to connect with us online or by phone.